drmortalwombat/oscar64/oscar64.md

 The compiler has various extensions to simplify developing for the C64.

+## Pragmas

+Warnings can be turned on or off using the warning pragma.
+The scope of the pragma is currently global in most cases, so if it is turned off at some place, it is off everywhere.

+	#pragma warning(disable: 2000,2001)

+A message can be displayed during compilation with the message pragma

+	#pragma message("Hello User")

 ## Embedding binary data

 The compiler supports the #embed preprocessor directive to import binary data.
 It converts a section of an external binary file into a sequence of numbers that can be placed into an initializer of an array.